How to Choose the Right Digital Freight Broker Partner

 Digital freight brokers are unique in that they leverage digital tools and platforms to enable customers to collect and analyze large quantities of data to make better supply chain decisions.
 Inquire what technologies they implement and how those tech services and software will bring value and ROI for your network.

 Redwood Logistics prides itself on our innovative technology, leveraged at each point of the supply chain to create the most streamlined solutions.
-Learn more about some of our tech offerings here.
+Learn more about our technology offerings.

 Step 6 - Look at their carrier selection and network.